 Alternative entry requirements exist for this course.
 You may view these by selecting from the list below.

-Home students to achieve GCSE in English Language Grade C/4 or equivalent.
+Home students are required to achieve a GCSE in English Language at grade C/4, or an acceptable equivalent qualification .

 Overseas students are required to evidence an IELTS for UKVI with an overall score of 6.0, with no less than 5.5 in each component.

 The UK Visas and Immigration (UKVI) requires that every student from outside the UK must show evidence of a minimum level of English Language in order to be granted a UK visa (Student Route visa) to study at undergraduate or postgraduate level.
 This level is often referred to as the 'B2 level'.